KimiaGoodarzi/Mind.A.I.lytics-CNN/README.md

 - **Key Change**: Decreased kernel size to 2x2 with padding set to 1.
 - **Impact**: This may lead to quicker training and reduced overfitting, but smaller kernels might limit the capture of larger-scale features, affecting the model's generalization ability.

+# Image Labeling

+ImageLabelling.py contains the code for manually labeling images based on gender and age.
+It processes images in the folders, displays them, and prompts for input.